What is a container?

 A standard package of software—known as a container—bundles an application’s code together with the related configuration files and libraries, and with the dependencies required for the app to run.
 This allows developers and IT pros to deploy applications seamlessly across environments.

 The problem of an application failing to run correctly when moved from one environment to another is as old as software development itself.
 Such problems typically arise due to differences in configuration underlying library requirements and other dependencies.

 Containers address this problem by providing a lightweight, immutable infrastructure for application packaging and deployment.
-An application or service, its dependencies and its configuration are packaged together as a container image.
-The containerised application can be tested as a unit and deployed as a container image instance to the host operating system.
+An application or service, its dependencies, and its configuration are packaged together as a container image.
+The containerized application can be tested as a unit and deployed as a container image instance to the host operating system.

 This way, containers enable developers and IT professionals to deploy applications across environments with little or no modification.

 Learn more about the genesis and beauty of containers.Watch a short video